iamhmh/smooth-scroll-vanilla/README.md

 # Smooth Horizontal Scroll in Vanilla CSS and JS

-This project implements a simple scroll effect using CSS and JavaScript.
+This project implements a simple horinzontal scroll effect with a parallax using CSS and JavaScript.

 ## Getting Started